Jackass (franchise)

-Jackass is an American reality slapstick comedy TV show and media franchise created by Jeff Tremaine, Spike Jonze, and Johnny Knoxville.
-It originally aired as a TV series of three short seasons on MTV between October 2000 and August 2001, with reruns extending into 2002.
-It featured a compilation of pain and embarrassment inducing stunt performances and pranks on each other and the public, with the regular cast entailing Johnny Knoxville, Bam Margera, Chris Pontius, Ryan Dunn, Steve-O, Dave England, Ehren McGhehey, Jason "Wee Man" Acuña, and Preston Lacy.

-After MTV ended Jackass broadcasts in 2002, it grew into a media franchise, which includes the spin-offs Wildboyz and Viva La Bam; five feature films released by Paramount Pictures, four of which with expanded compilation films; a video game and a mobile game; boxed DVD sets of unreleased footage of the original TV show, a short-lived website featuring blogs and videos, merchandise, and several other videos released by various other means.
+Jackass (stylized in all lowercase as jackass) is an American reality slapstick comedy franchise originating as a television show created by Jeff Tremaine, Spike Jonze, and Johnny Knoxville.
+The original series aired for three short seasons on MTV between October 2000 and August 2001, with reruns extending into 2002.
+It featured a compilation of pain-inducing stunt performances and pranks, with the regular cast entailing Knoxville, Bam Margera, Chris Pontius, Ryan Dunn, Steve-O, Dave England, "Danger Ehren" McGhehey, Jason "Wee Man" Acuña, Preston Lacy and Brandon DiCamillo.
+After MTV ended Jackass broadcasts in 2002, it grew into a media franchise, which includes the spin-off series Wildboyz, and Viva La Bam; six feature films released by Paramount Pictures, four of which with expanded compilation films; a video game and a mobile game; boxed DVD sets of unreleased footage of the original TV show, a short-lived website featuring blogs and videos, merchandise, and several other videos released by various other means.

-The Jackass show was controversial due to its perceived indecency and potential encouragement of dangerous behavior.
-The show placed 68th on Entertainment Weeklys "New TV Classics" list, and is a significant part in 2000s American popular culture.
+The TV show placed 68th on Entertainment Weeklys "New TV Classics" list, and is considered a significant part of 2000s American popular culture and a cult phenomenon among late Generation X and early Millennial audiences.